Oasis Community Garden

 There are several ways to get involved in the Oasis Garden.

 Plots are available to community members to purchase for a season.
 You may also donate a plot to community members in need.
-Garden plots are available for $25/plot for the growing season.
+Garden plots are available starting at $25/plot for the growing season.
 Plot includes water and access to garden tools during open garden hours.